justclint/vagrant-lemp/README.md

 This is a VM system wrapper for PHP projects.
 To use, download this repository.
 Do not clone unless contributing back.

 - Make a copy of playbooks/roles/project-template and rename it to your project name.
+- In playbooks/vagrant.yml
+-- under vars, add your project name.
-- In playbooks/vagrant.yml under roles, replace project-template with your project name.
+-- under roles, replace project-template with your project name.
 - Run `vagrant up`
 - Visit your-project-name.local
 - Add your application files in the project directory.